artifacthub/hub/docs/repositories.md

 Most of the metadata Artifact Hub needs is extracted from the `Chart.yaml` file and other files in the chart package, like the `README` or `LICENSE` files.
 However, there is some extra Artifact Hub specific metadata that you can set using some special annotations in the `Chart.yaml` file.
 For more information, please see the [Artifact Hub Helm annotations documentation](https://github.com/artifacthub/hub/blob/master/docs/helm_annotations.md).

-There is an extra metadata file that you can add at the root your repository named [artifacthub-repo.yml](https://github.com/artifacthub/hub/blob/master/docs/metadata/artifacthub-repo.yml), which can be used to setup features like [Verified Publisher](#verified-publisher) or [Ownership claim](#ownership-claim).
+There is an extra metadata file that you can add at the root of your repository named [artifacthub-repo.yml](https://github.com/artifacthub/hub/blob/master/docs/metadata/artifacthub-repo.yml), which can be used to setup features like [Verified Publisher](#verified-publisher) or [Ownership claim](#ownership-claim).

 Once you have added your repository, you are all set up.
 As you add new versions of your charts or even new charts to your repository, they'll be automatically indexed and listed in Artifact Hub.